Local audit for agent-written tests

 Best visual path

 Install the extension.
-Review the workflow where it lives.
+Review the test where it lives.

-Install the extension when you want the fastest way to inspect, debug, and trust agent-written verification.
+Install the extension when you want the fastest way to inspect, debug, and defend agent-written verification.
 The output is still real TypeScript that stays in your project.